LGBTQ rights in Kyrgyzstan: Gender identity and expression

 Legal gender recognition was mentioned in legislation on the Acts of Civil Status in 2001.
 In 2005, the law (whose formulation was adapted from similar Russian legislation) stated that a document of "established form" was required for legal gender recognition, but no such form existed.
 Trans people were therefore assessed on a case-by-case basis.
 In 2007, Kyrgyz activist organisation Labrys began efforts to develop the form, organizing training sessions for doctors and establishing a working group, with staff from the Ministry of Health supporting the process.
 The final draft was sent to the Office of the President.
 However, in 2010 the Kyrgyz Revolution occurred, which severely hampered the progress that had been made on legal gender recognition, as both the president and several ministers (several of whom had signed the draft) were ousted from their positions.

 The first gender affirming surgery in Kyrgyzstan took place in Bishkek in January 2014.

 In 2016, a working group was assembled in order to develop guidance on transgender health, such as instructions on how to conduct a psychiatric evaluation and prescribe gender-affirming hormone replacement therapy.
 The guidance and the form of the document for legal gender recognition were officially adopted in 2017, enabling trans people in Kyrgyzstan to change their legal gender after a psychiatric evaluation, without the requirement for surgery or a court decision.
 In 2020, during the COVID-19 pandemic, the clause in the law allowing for legal gender recognition was quietly removed.

 According to a report by international LGBTQ organisation ILGA-Europe, transgender people in Kyrgyzstan have been unable to obtain legal gender recognition since 2021 due to amendments which were made to the Law on Civil Acts.
 Since 2024, the rights of transgender people in Kyrgyzstan have been further restricted by amendments to existing laws such as the law On the Protection of the Health of Citizens in the Kyrgyz Republic.
 Clause 47 of the law relates to "Change and Correction of Gender Identity" and has been modified by the Kyrgyz government to prevent trans people in the country from accessing transition-related care before the age of 25.
 Previously, individuals could start the process of gender transition at age 18.

+On 30 January 2026, a draft law was proposed to the Kyrgyz parliament effectively prohibiting transgender individuals from changing their gender markers, and accessing gender affirming care and surgeries.
+On 4 June 2026, it was approved in its first reading.